Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Preliminaries: LES and the FVM

+(see \cref{fig:threepaths}-C), where $v^h \approx \bar{u}^h$ is the approximate FVM solution.
+In a properly resolved DNS, where $h$ is sufficiently small, the dissipation model $m^h$ can be set to zero.

-The finite volume operator $L^h$ is still continuous.
-Discrete equations for $v$ can be obtained by restricting $L^h(v)(x)$ and $v(x)$ to a collection of grid points $x_0, \dots, x_N$ (see \ref{sec:restriction}).
-The flux $r^h$ is designed such that the restricted equations form a closed system of equations (system of ordinary differential equations).
+The operators $L^h$ and $m^h$ are still continuous and can be evaluated in every point $x \in \Omega$. ``Fully discrete'' equations for $v^h$ can be obtained by simply evaluating \cref{eq:fvm-approximate} at the grid points $x^h_i \coloneq i h$, $i \in \{ 1, \dots, N \}$ on the condition that $h = \ell / N$ for some integer $N \in \mathbb{N}$.
+This restriction is visualized in \cref{fig:threepaths}-B and \cref{fig:threepaths}-C. The grid-compatible numerical fluxes $r^h$ and $m^h$ ensure that the restricted equations form a closed system of ordinary differential equations.